| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 surprising since the issue in the Bible is authority.
 For example, when

-you read above that surrendering financial control to dogs is cursed, you probably
+you read above that surrendering financial control to dogs is cursed, you

-surrendered control in places like Ge 3:17 and 1 Sa 15:24-26.
-(It
+His people surrendered control in places like Ge

-might also be good if you considered monthly water and heating bills as you
+3:17 and 1 Sa 15:24-26.
+(It might also be good if you considered

-read La 5:1-8, and don’t ever make fun of Christians who strive for
+make fun of Christians who strive for self-sufficiency.)
+The reason

-today is our lack of real understanding of authority.
-Our philosophy-based
+our lack of real understanding of authority.
+Our philosophy-based Enlightened outlook has blinded us to this central unifying

-King James Bible and take each word literally by putting it into action in our
+authority of the King James Bible and take each word literally by putting it

-lives, we will never learn how to think outside the pew, which is the only
+into action in our lives, we will never learn how to think outside the

-I do not live in a time when God’s people have dominion on earth, but the
+depends on the word of God.
+You and I do not live in a time when God’s people

-principles of remaining as much in control as possible and not voluntarily
+have dominion on earth, but the principles of remaining as much in control as

-putting ourselves in positions of servitude still apply.
-Christians should not
+possible and not voluntarily putting ourselves in positions of servitude still

-be in debt unless they have that debt covered.
-Don’t buy a house or a toy if
+apply.
+Christians should not be in debt unless they have that debt covered.

-you don’t have the money.
-If you owe more than you have, you have voluntarily
+Don’t buy a house or a toy if you don’t have the money.
+If you owe more than

-put yourself under the control of the world by being in its debt.
+you have, you have voluntarily put yourself under the control of the world by

 However, because the idea behind all of